TheySeeMeRolan/TheySeeMeRolan/README.md

 ### Hi there I'm Rolan 👋

-I'm a Software Engineer passionate about building scalable and highly available distributed systems 🔨.
+I'm a Software Engineer passionate about building scalable and highly available distributed systems in the cloud 🔨.

 <!--
 - 🔭 I’m currently working on ...